-Webb's brother, James, 18, had died of brain cancer the night before.
-The right-hander kept the news to himself and pitched the best game of his major-league career, throwing four scoreless innings with two hits, two strikeouts and two walks.
+Webb's brother, James, 18, died of brain cancer the night before.
+The right-hander kept the news to himself and then pitched the best game of his major-league career, throwing four scoreless innings with two hits, two strikeouts and two walks.

-"He just really wanted to pitch," said pitcher Todd Ritchie, one of Webb's best friends on the team.
+"He just really wanted to pitch," said Rays pitcher Todd Ritchie, one of Webb's best friends on the team.
 "It was tough to deal with.
 It definitely had to be a heavy load going out there."

-"He said he knew it was coming for a long time so he had time to prepare for it," Ritchie said.
-"But it still hurts."
+"He told me he talked to him the day before he died," Ritchie said of John.
+"He said he knew it was coming for a long time so he had time to prepare for it.
+But it still hurts."

 Not that Webb let on.

 "We don't want to finish last," third baseman Aubrey Huff said.
 "At the same time, we finish fourth or finish last we're still going home.
 Obviously, there's still a lot of improvement to be made.
-Not finishing last would be a step, but it's not out ultimate goal."
+Not finishing last would be a step, but it's not our ultimate goal."

-"It's the same frustrating comments we say every year," catcher Toby Hall said.
-"The bottom line is we have to get better.
+"We don't care who we play, we try to go out there and win," catcher Toby Hall said.
+"It's the same frustrating comments we say every year.
+The bottom line is we have to get better.
 Then we wouldn't be having these discussions."

 _ DAMIAN CRISTODERO, Times staff writer